Extended mean field control: a global numerical solution via finite-dimensional approximation: Abstract

 \section{Abstract}

-We present a finite-dimensional global numerical approximation for a class of extended mean field control problems.
-Our algorithm learns the value function on the whole Wasserstein domain, as opposed to a fixed initial condition.
-We leverage the approximation of the mean field problem by a finite-player cooperative optimisation problem, due to the propagation of chaos, together with the usage of finite-dimensional solvers.
-This avoids the need to directly approximate functions on an infinite-dimensional domain, and allows for more efficient memory usage and faster computation.
+We investigate the global numerical approximation of a class of extended mean field control problems (MFC), where the dynamics and costs depend on the joint distribution of the state and the control.
+We propose a framework to approximate the value function globally over the Wasserstein space, moving beyond the restriction of fixed initial conditions.
+Our approach exploits the propagation of chaos by approximating the infinite-dimensional MFC problem by an $N$-player cooperative game, together with the usage of finite-dimensional solvers.
+This method avoids the need to parametrise functions on an infinite-dimensional space, offering a balance between probabilistic rigor and computational efficiency.